 Huntsville State Park in Texas has a long history of connecting people with nature and the joys of the wild.
-Before Europeans arrived, the Native American Bidai people inhabited this idyllic land, living off of the flowing fresh water, walnuts, waterfowl, fish, shellfish and the abundance of the wilderness.
-And it is still these gems of nature that draw travelers here year after year.
+Before Europeans arrived, the Native American Bidai people inhabited this idyllic land, living off of the flowing freshwater, walnuts, waterfowl, fish, shellfish, and the abundance of the wilderness.
+These gems of nature still draw travelers here year after year.
 For those looking to return to a natural way of life, with camping, fishing, fresh air, and the peace of nature, Huntsville State Park is a favorite destination.

-When you bring your RV in the summer, you can expect hot temperatures up into the 90's.
-The winter time is much cooler, usually staying between the 40's and 60's.
+RVers can expect temperatures up into the 90s in the summer.
+The wintertime is much cooler, usually staying between the 40s and 60s.
 Whenever you visit, you’ll be guaranteed a wonderful time.

 RV Rentals in Huntsville State Park

 Head north out of Houston on I-45 and drive 65-miles north to Huntsville State Park.
 RVers with larger rigs should take note of the covered bridge along I-45.
 The park can be accessed along State Park Road 40 and is ideal for RV campers, with no driving restrictions.
 RVs of any size should be able to navigate the roads with no problem.
 The only issue they may face is the occasional windy day, but even that should not create too much trouble for drivers or campers.
 Even in the park, roads are tarred, and you won't need to navigate sandy or dirt roads.